House with the Eye

 Built in 1879, the House with the Eye was originally the personal residence of Eugene Robitaille, a Canadian architect, builder, and carpenter.
 The house itself is an architectural gem, and its contents display the day-to-day life, virtues, and vices of the upper middle-class Leadville in the late 1800s and early 1900s.
 Inside, you can see a horse-drawn hearse from the 1890s, a 1925 electric player piano, a prohibition-era whiskey still, used hangman’s nooses, the original 1960s museum guest register bearing actress Debbie Reynolds’ signature, and lots more.

 The House with the Eye was opened as a museum for the first time in 1964 by Leadvillites Mary and George Cassidy, and it remained in operation until her death ca. 1987.
-The museum then sat and rotted for 24 years.
+The museum then was vacant for 24 years.
 In August of 2011, the museum was restored and reopened by Mary Cassidy’s daughter, Barbara Bost, and Neil Reynolds, a local pipe-smoking judge, attorney, and Leadville history nut.
 We hope you enjoy this tour through Leadville history!